itzzzme/anime-api/README.md

 </div>

-# <span style="color:red">!
-Disclaimer</span>

-1. Please don't spam the `api`.
-This `api` is deployed on a free web service.
-You can clone this repository on your local server for testing purposes.
+## <span>Disclaimer</span>

-2. This `api` does not store any files , it only link to the media which is hosted on 3rd party services.
+1. This `api` does not store any files , it only link to the media which is hosted on 3rd party services.

-3. This `api` is explicitly made for educational purposes only and not for commercial usage.
+2. This `api` is explicitly made for educational purposes only and not for commercial usage.
 This repo will not be responsible for any misuse of it.

 <p align="center">
       <img